 “Be it Ordained by the Board of Aldermen of the City of Crestwood.”

 PROCEDURE - Every proposed ordinance shall be read by title in an open Board of Aldermen meeting two (2) times before final passage, and at least one (1) week shall elapse between introduction and final passage unless an immediate second reading is approved by unanimous vote of the Board of Aldermen.
-A copy of each proposed ordinance shall be provided for each member of the Board of Aldermen at the time of its introduction, and at least three (3) copies shall be provided for public inspection in the office of the City Clerk until such time as the proposed ordinance is either adopted or rejected.
+If any proposed ordinance is included on a consent agenda and is not pulled from the consent agenda for further consideration, the title of the proposed ordinance only needs to be read once during said meeting.
+A copy of each proposed ordinance shall be provided for each member of the Board of Aldermen at the time it is publicly posted, and copies shall be provided for public inspection in the office of the City Clerk until such time as the proposed ordinance is either adopted or rejected.

 Persons interested in a proposed ordinance shall be given an opportunity to be heard before the Board of Aldermen in accordance with such rules and regulations as the Board of Aldermen may adopt.
 If the Board of Aldermen adopts an amendment to a proposed ordinance on the second reading that constitutes a change in substance, the proposed ordinance as amended shall be placed on file for public inspection in the office of the City Clerk for an additional one (1) week before the next consideration.